RahibAly/rhasnainanwar.github.io/_posts/2017-09-08-bit-manipulation.md

 with that and more, let's start playing with bits.

-**Note:** Keep a pen/pencil and a piece of paper with you as your go further into this post.{: .notice}
+**Note:** Keep a pen/pencil and a piece of paper with you as your go further into this post.
+{: .notice}

 ## Bit Operations
 Before going into any details, familiarize yourself with basic bit operations.